NAGULKS/IoT/README.md

-# IoT
+# IoT,
-Pin Diagram Were Attached
+Pin Diagram Were Attached,
-Refer Report to run multiple sensors
+Refer Report to run multiple sensors,
-Prototype in report were done by us
+Prototype in report were done by us............